clekstro/first_responder/README.md

 ### The Root

 But what if all of your desired information is nested deeply within XML/JSON, always under the same outer node?
-Because we're all lazy and efficient, Sirius offers the ability to define a root element, which serves as the jumping off point for all other attributes using `at`:
+Because we're all lazy and efficient, FirstResponder offers the ability to define a root element, which serves as the jumping off point for all other attributes using `at`:

 ```ruby
 class Treasure